antmicro/kenning/docs/source/json-scenarios.md

 }
 ```

-In server only `runtime` and `runtime_protocol` need to be specified.
+Here, only `runtime` and `runtime_protocol` need to be specified.
 It uses `runtime_protocol` to receive requests from clients and `runtime` to run the tested models.

 The remaining things are provided by the client - input data and model.
-Direct outputs from the model are sent as is to the client so it can postprocess them and evaluate the model using the dataset.
+Direct outputs from the model are sent as is to the client, so it can postprocess them and evaluate the model using the dataset.
-Server also sends the measurements from its sensors in JSON format if it's able to collect and send them.
+The server also sends measurements from its sensors in JSON format as long as it is able to collect and send them.

-First, run the server so it will be available for the client:
+First, run the server, so that it is available for the client:

 ```bash
 python3 -m kenning.scenarios.json_inference_server \